medined/perl-5-by-example/perl_5_by_example/variables.md

 <P>Each variable type will be discussed in its own section.
 You'll see how to
 name variables, set their values, and some of the uses to which they can be put.

-<H2><A name="Scalar Variables">Scalar Variables</A></H2>Scalar variables are
+## Scalar Variables

-used to track single pieces of information.
+Scalar variables are used to track single pieces of information.
 You'd use them to hold the title of a book, or the number of rooms in a house.
 You can use just about any name imaginable for a scalar variable as long as it begins with a $.
 <P>